Dwight Hall Hosts First-Ever Yale Day of Service Project at Yale Alumni Association Assembly and Yale Alumni Fund Convocation

 An intentional part of the project was the walk to the site, which took alumni up the Farmington Canal Trail and into Newhallville.
 Johnny, who led the project, paused at many points during that walk, inviting alumni to observe and reflect on the assets in the Newhallville community, which is often associated with high poverty and crime rates.

-Once the volunteers arrived at CPEN, they worked to transplant seeds that had been initially sprouted by student volunteers participating in Dwight Hall’s FOCUS on New Haven Camp Yale program.
+Once the volunteers arrived at CPEN, they worked to transplant seedlings that had been initially sprouted by student volunteers participating in Dwight Hall’s FOCUS on New Haven Camp Yale program.
 “Building off of previous work with a partner is really important in creating moments of service that are interconnected and build relationships,” explained Johnny.
 “Even if the participants are different each time, Dwight Hall is able to hold and honor these relationships.”

-Connie Spencer ’82 M.Arch., a YAA volunteer and former regional director for Yale Day of Service participated in the CPEN project, praised the experience: “It was great to walk through New Haven in areas I had never seen with Johnny, whom I met on a [Yale Alumni Service Corps] project in the DR, as a tour guide.
+Connie Spencer ’82 M.Arch., a YAA volunteer and former regional director for Yale Day of Service who participated in the CPEN project, praised the experience: “It was great to walk through New Haven in areas I had never seen with Johnny, whom I met on a [Yale Alumni Service Corps] project in the DR, as a tour guide.
 Architecture students just lived in the Paul Rudolph building or our dorm rooms doing projects, and getting my hands dirty with like-minded people reminded me to get back to even more of that kind of volunteering!
 I met some great fellow volunteers who I will keep in touch with for future endeavors.”

-Alumni who would like to further engage with service and Dwight Hall’s student and alumni network are invited to complete Dwight Hall’s Alumni Engagement Survey.
+Alumni who would like to further engage with service and Dwight Hall’s student and alumni network are invited to complete Dwight Hall’s Alumni Engagement Survey

 For those interested in learning more about Yale alumni service programs, Yale Day of Service is hosting a webinar on December 10th at 6 pm titled “How to Organize a Yale Day of Service Project” and Yale Alumni Service Corps (YASC) is presenting “YASC and Technology: The Importance of Coding and Robotics” on December 12 at 8 pm.